-Examples of areas of university activity governed by federal and state laws and regulations:
+Examples of areas of university activity governed by federal and state laws and regulations are as follows:

-• Computer use & security policies (Office of Information Security)
+Computer use & security policies

 Washington University strives for balance between its desire to promote and enhance the free exchange of ideas and its need for security of critical information and systems.
 Washington University's guidelines call for respectful and responsible use of its computer networks to protect the rights of individuals and to warn against actions that may violate the law, such as the use of copyrighted, deceptive, defamatory, or obscene materials.
 The guidelines also state how critical security is to the University's physical network, computer operating systems, and application programs.
 Members of the University community are required to follow these guidelines.
-Additional information for matters pertaining to the Danforth Campus Schools or the Central Fiscal Unit can be obtained from Chris Shull, Chief Information Security Officer, at 314-747-2955.
-For matters pertaining to the School of Medicine, additional information can be obtained from Joe Susai, WUSM Chief Information Security Officer, at 314-747-395.
+Additional information for matters pertaining to the Danforth Campus Schools, School of Medicine, or the Central Fiscal Unit can be obtained from Chris Shull, Chief Information Security Officer, at 314-747-2955.
+Refer to the website for more information: https://informationsecurity.wustl.edu/policies/